 Cranberries are an acidic fruit with a tangy taste.
 When sweetened and used in a sauce, the red berries are very popular in North America.
-The sauce is a traditional accompaniment to turkey in a Christmas dinner.
+The sauce is a traditional accompaniment to turkey in a Christmas dinner or a Thanksgiving one.
 The berries are added to cakes, quick or dessert breads, and pies.
 Sweetened cranberry juice is popular.
 The juice can be bought in an unsweetened form as well.

 Cranberry juice has had a reputation for preventing urinary tract infections (UTIs) for some time.
 Overall, scientific research into the validity of this idea has produced inconclusive results.
 It's thought that components of the juice may prevent the attachment of bacteria to the lining of the urinary tract in some people.

 If you plan to drink cranberry juice regularly in an attempt to prevent a UTI, it might be a good idea to discuss the plan with your doctor.
 Though the juice is generally safe to drink, it may not be suitable for everyone, as the WebMD link in the "References" section below describes.

 Three species of bacteria were used in a cranberry extract experiment at McGill University in Canada.
 They are all classified as gram-negative bacteria.
 These organisms have a more complex cell wall than gram-positive bacteria.
 The terms "gram negative" and "gram positive" refer to the colour changes of the wall in a particular staining technique.
 The technique was created by a bacteriologist named Hans Christian Gram (1853–1938).

 Proteus mirabilis can infect the urinary system and causes problems such as kidney stones and urinary tract infections.
 It's known for its swarming ability, or the ability to move over a surface in a large group.